SandySearch/essr-aoc/README.md

 ### Live Demos

-Live web app version of SNB can be found here:  https://esrr-aoc.firebaseapp.com/#/home
+Live web app version of ESSR can be found here:  https://esrr-aoc.firebaseapp.com/#/home

 And the Android APK is available on GitHub here: https://github.com/mkobar/essr-aoc/releases/tag/0.0.1

-The GitHub repository for the web app is here: https://github.com/mkobar/essr-aot
+The GitHub repository for the web app is here: https://github.com/mkobar/essr-aoc

 ## Things left to do: